 We have a published list of supported operating systems.
 These are the operating systems we can test on, or that we know to work.
 Kea may compile and run on other operating systems or versions but we don't guarantee it and we cannot commit to fixing issues with those operating systems or building packages for them.
 See the platforms.md statement in the Kea repository.

 Stork is considered an experimental or best effort project.
 All releases should be regarded as Development releases.
 It is under active development and we cannot guarantee that there will not be backwards-incompatible changes at this time.

 Standard support terms do not apply to Development releases, Stork, or the BIND Supported Preview edition.
 Development releases are typically shorter-lived releases and are not recommended for production deployment.

-- DHCP 4.1-ESV was originally scheduled to go to EOL in December 2015, but we have extended this indefinitely to maintain a smaller-footprint edition.
+- DHCP 4.1-ESV was originally scheduled to go to EOL in December 2015, but we extended this until 4.1-ESV-R16-P2 to maintain a smaller-footprint edition.

 - All other versions of ISC DHCP, including 4.2.x and 4.3.x, are EOL.

-- ISC will cease support for the ISC DHCP Client and Relay by the end of Q2, 2022.
-We will continue maintaining the Server and common code only, beyond this point.
+- ISC ceased support for the ISC DHCP Client and Relay by the end of Q2, 2022.
+ISC ceased public support for the Server at the end of 2022.